MdTanzimFerdous/Meet-Doctor-trainning/README.md

 # Meet-Doctor-trainning
-Kindly, go to master brance for the project.
+Kindly, go to the master brance for the project.
 Thank you.